 Ann Arbor is a one-of-a-kind college town, home of the top-rated University of Michigan, and a place where hippies and tech workers co-exist over delicious Zingerman’s Deli sandwiches on a football Saturday.
 It’s also home to the University of Michigan hospital system, a major employer in the region.
 But did you know that Ann Arbor also has a growing tech scene?

 Every year, there are more startup jobs in Ann Arbor, and it was recently named a #3 top tech hub by Forbes.
 Four recent unicorns, or startups valued at over $1 billion, are located in Ann Arbor and nearby Detroit, Michigan, and that’s on top of hundreds of Ann Arbor tech companies that call Southeast Michigan home.
 From software and a growing cybersecurity scene, to biotech inventions flowing out of the University of Michigan’s Office of TechTransfer, Ann Arbor is one of the best places to find your next tech job.
-Some of the best places to work in the Midwest are found in Ann Arbor.
+Some of the best places to work in Ann Arbor are startups and tech companies.
 Here are some other tech groups and events we love: